 Sign four: Pelvic Pain or Discomfort

 Experiencing bone pain or persistent pain or discomfort in the pelvic region, lower back, hips, or thighs can be a potential indication of prostate cancer.
 However, it's important to note that these symptoms can also result from other conditions.
-Your doctor can assess your medical history, conduct a thorough examination, and order diagnostic tests to provide a proper diagnosis.
+Your doctor can assess your medical history, conduct a thorough examination, carry out a bone scan, or order diagnostic tests to provide a proper diagnosis of prostate cancer.

 Sign five: Unexplained Weight Loss and Fatigue

 While weight loss and fatigue can be attributed to various factors, unexplained and unintentional weight loss accompanied by persistent fatigue should not be overlooked.
 In some cases, prostate cancer can cause these symptoms.
-If you've been experiencing these changes and they don't improve with lifestyle modifications, it's best to speak with a healthcare professional to explore potential causes.
+If you've been experiencing these changes and they don't improve with lifestyle modifications, it's best to contact your healthcare provider to explore potential causes.

 What should you do if you're concerned about prostate cancer?